ibm-cloud-docs/power-iaas/Network-security-group.md

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of existing workspaces.

 3. Select the workspace that contains the NSG with the rules that you want to clone.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.

 4. Click **View virtual servers**.

 5. In the navigation panel, click **Networking** > **Network security groups**.
-The 'Network security groups" page is displayed with a list of the existing NSGs on the **Network security groups** tab.
+The Network security groups page is displayed with a list of the existing NSGs on the **Network security groups** tab.

 6. Select the NSG that contains the rule that you want to clone.
-The "Network security group details" page of the selected NSG is displayed.
+The Network security group details page of the selected NSG is displayed.

 7. In the Inbound rules section, select the tab (**TCP**, **UDP**, **ICMP**, or **Any**) which contains the rule to be cloned.

 8. Click the overflow menu (icon with 3 vertical dots) on the rule entry that you want to clone and select **Duplicate**.
-The "Create rule" panel is displayed.
+The Create rule panel is displayed.

 9. Click **Create** rule.
 The new rule is created with the exact same configuration.
 You can also create a rule with different configurations by making the necessary changes before you click **Create rule**.